 What’s in a name?

 We all want to know exactly what it is we’re eating – it’s a part of being a responsible, informed consumer.
 The precise nutritional content of food species varies, allergies may be species- or group-specific, and religious reasons may restrict the consumption of certain groups.
 If a species is endangered or highly at risk, some buyers may turn to substitutes to give the populations time and room to rebound.
 My dad, for example, has joined many other consumers who refuse to purchase Bluefin tuna, as it is currently at risk of extinction due to overfishing.
 These concerns make it very important for food to be properly identified and labelled.
+You can check this out to know more about healthy dietary plans and seafood.

 Seafood is one of the most frequently mislabeled foods available, for a number of reasons.
 Many fish species share similar textures, and it can be difficult to tell species apart based on texture or taste (Figure 1).
 Most commercially-available seafood is offered in a processed form that removes identifying anatomical characteristics.
 For example, fish are often filleted, sliced, or beheaded before it is sold at a grocery store or market.
 Colors can be added or changed, further obscuring identity.
 Local fish markets, where the whole fish was presented for verification before any processing, are largely dying out.
 They are a vestige, a remnant of times gone by.
 It’s a sad truth for me to admit, since I grew up on Boston’s North Shore, one of the last holdouts of the local fisherman.
 I spent a lot of time on the water and was acutely aware of the nautical community – which was, in the case of Marblehead and Gloucester particularly, still made up of relatively equal parts of pleasure cruisers and working fishing trawlers or lobsterboats.
 The old salt sitting at the diner near the dock was a stalwart of my childhood, but he’s being driven out of business by major fisheries.
 In the face of the modern lifestyle, where seafood in particular is difficult to identify visually, it’s increasingly important that we find a fast, easy, cheap, and reliable way to tell apart the fish, mollusk, and crustacean species that we eat.